D2-mods/D2-Weapon/d2-weapon/readme.txt

 This mod makes use of names, images, and modified text from various FromSoftware games, including the Dark Souls trilogy and Demon's Souls.
 Play these games if you haven't.
 They are, along with Bloodborne, some of the best rpgs released over the past decade (with Bloodborne being the best period).

-Source images for the BAM icons are taken from wikidot.com or Fandom.com, and are licensed under CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0/>.

 COPYRIGHT NOTICE:

-"D2-WEAPON - A Souls-inspired Weapon Pack" is licensed under Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) <https://creativecommons.org/licenses/by-sa/3.0/>.
+"D2-WEAPON" is licensed under Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) <https://creativecommons.org/licenses/by-sa/3.0/>.
+It uses modified images for the icon BAMs, taken from wikidot.com or Fandom.com, and which are shared under this license.

 Anyone is free to re-distribute or re-use any part of this mod for their own projects.